ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ## 5 Trusted List Format (DSC list)

-Each Participating country is REQUIRED to provide a list of one or more Certificate Signing Certificate Authorities (CSCAs) and a list of all valid Document Signing Certificates (DSCs), and keep these lists current.
+Each Participating country MUST provide a list of one or more Certificate Signing Certificate Authorities (CSCAs) and a list of all valid Document Signing Certificates (DSCs), and keep these lists current.

 For the list of CSCA certificates, each certificate: